 In case of bone loss in the lower jaw, a bone graft is a suitable option.
 It’s a complex process but is highly effective for restoring your jawbone and teeth health.
 In a bone graft, a section of your healthy bone is taken from another body area and further implanted into the damaged area.
 Bone grafting also helps straighten your jawbone and restores your facial shape, giving you ease to speak and chew with comfort.

 Can You Fix Bone Loss With Implants?

 If you have severe bone loss, then you are most likely to be eligible for receiving dental implants.
 In some cases, getting dental implants is often done without getting a bone grafting procedure.
 Dental implants are placed on your jawbones around the gums, which requires bone grafting.
 Once placed, it needs time to set for bone growth and healing.
-So, if you have bone loss, getting an implant helps you regain them with guided tissue regeneration and sinus augmentation technique.
+So, if you have bone loss, getting an implant helps you regain it with guided tissue regeneration and sinus augmentation techniques.
 It eventually helps in bone formation around dental implants.

 Benefits Of Dental Implants

 - Having dental implants helps prevent bone loss essentially.